ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Introduction

-Recently, Vision-Language Models (VLMs) and Large Language Models, such as GPT-4V \cite{openai2024gpt4technicalreport}, Gemini \cite{geminiteam2024geminifamilyhighlycapable}, and LLaMA \cite{touvron2023llama}, have demonstrated remarkable capabilities in semantic scene understanding, commonsense reasoning, and human behavior prediction \cite{wu2024vision, 10160969, weerakoon2024behav}.
-VLMs and LLMs exhibit impressive zero-shot and few-shot reasoning capabilities that extend beyond conventional object detection and segmentation.
-These models can infer implicit navigation cues, such as where pedestrians are likely to move or which areas should be avoided to maintain social comfort \cite{gorlo2024long, payandeh2024social, 10802716}.
-However, their large model size (order of Billions of parameters) and high computational demands create significant challenges for real-time deployment on resource-constrained robotic platforms.
-Executing a VLM onboard a mobile robot requires substantial memory and processing power, which often results in latency during decision-making.
-Since navigation in dynamic environments requires rapid responses to avoid collisions and maintain social compliance, the high inference time of VLMs makes them unsuitable for real-time safety-critical applications.
+Recent advances in Vision-Language Models (VLMs) and Large Language Models (LLMs), such as GPT-4V \cite{openai2024gpt4technicalreport}, Gemini \cite{geminiteam2024geminifamilyhighlycapable}, and LLaMA \cite{touvron2023llama}, have demonstrated remarkable capabilities in semantic scene understanding, commonsense reasoning, and human behavior prediction \cite{wu2024vision, 10160969, weerakoon2024behav}.
+These models exhibit strong zero-shot and few-shot reasoning abilities that extend beyond conventional perception tasks such as object detection or segmentation.
+In navigation scenarios, VLMs can infer implicit cues about human motion and social context, such as identifying regions pedestrians are likely to occupy or areas that should be avoided to maintain social comfort \cite{gorlo2024long, payandeh2024social, 10802716}.

+However, the large model size of modern VLMs—often consisting of billions of parameters—creates significant challenges for real-time deployment on resource-constrained robotic platforms.
+Running VLM inference onboard a mobile robot requires substantial memory and computational resources, which can introduce latency during decision-making.
+Since navigation in dynamic environments requires rapid responses to avoid collisions and maintain social compliance, directly executing VLMs during robot navigation is often impractical for real-time safety-critical systems.

-\textbf{Main contributions:} To address these challenges, we introduce Vision-Language Attention Distillation (\ours{}), a novel approach for socially aware robot navigation that distills social reasoning from large Vision-Language Models (VLMs) into a lightweight, transformer-based model.
-Rather than relying on continuous queries to a large VLM, \ours{} learns socially relevant attention regions by leveraging both a large VLM and a self-supervised vision-action pre-trained model, enhancing the alignment of visually critical attention regions within the \ours{} model.
-This enables real-time, socially compliant navigation while significantly reducing the computational overhead associated with continuous VLM inference.
+\textbf{Main contributions:} To address these challenges, we introduce \ours{}, a method for distilling vision--language reasoning from large Vision-Language Models (VLMs) into spatial attention maps for socially aware robot navigation.
+Instead of relying on continuous queries to a large VLM during deployment, \ours{} distills socially relevant navigation cues into a lightweight transformer-based model.
+Specifically, our method aligns attention maps from a pretrained vision-action model with socially guided attention maps generated by a VLM.
+The resulting distilled attention maps are then used as spatial cost maps for real-time motion planning.
+This enables efficient and socially compliant navigation while avoiding the computational overhead of online VLM inference.
 Our key contributions are: